 2. Swan SB1041N Quickbake Breadmaker

-A great budget model for those that only make the occasional loaf
+A great budget model for those who only make the occasional loaf

 - Simple to use